Maths

 Children are asked to practise their times tables every week so that they attain and then maintain fluency.
 This means they have speedy recall both multiplication and division facts (out of order)!

 In September 2018, Park Primary School began its journey towards a “Mastery Approach” in the teaching and learning of mathematics.
-This will be a gradual process and take several years to embed.
-We have decided to embrace this method of teaching following research and input from the NCETM (National Centre for Excellence in the Teaching of Mathematics) and advice from our local Maths Adviser.
-As a staff, we are excited about this initiative and look forward to further developing and improving the learning experience for our children.
+This has been a gradual process and taken several years to fully embed.
+We decided to embrace this method of teaching following research and input from the NCETM (National Centre for Excellence in the Teaching of Mathematics) and advice from our local Maths Adviser.
+As a staff, we have been excited by this initiative and have seen a big impact on the attainment, competence and confidence of our children.